adicu/2016.devfe.st/README.md

 ### `gulp deploy`

-For use by the Minimill team only.
-Deploys to `work.minimill.co/TITLE/`, but won't do so without proper authentication.
+For use by the ADICU team only.
+Deploys to `2016.devfe.st`, but won't do so without proper authentication.

 ## Structure